fritzc1/react-relative-path/README.md

-# Steps to customize Create React App with "absolute" pathname imports
+# Customize Create React App with "absolute" pathname imports in 2021!

-Used to use:
+## Why did I make this repository?
+I made this because other tutorials I found didn't quite work because of CRA changes, and some methods were deprecated.
+As of 4/2021 this method works.

+Original React imports:
-  import item from '../../Api2/Item';
+  `import item from '../../Api2/Item';`
 Now you can do:
-  import item from '~/Api2/Item';
+  `import item from '~/Api2/Item';`

 1. npm i --also=dev react-app-rewired   (<- seems like u should use --also=dev instead of --dev)
 1. npm i --also=dev babel-plugin-root-import
 1. npm i --also=dev customize-cra       (<- this is not in all tutorials, but should be done!)